End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Introduction

-Despite the interest in applying statistical learning theory tools to the problem of bounding identification errors, there have been comparably less works using the finite-sample error bounds for a robust controller design.
-One important reason for this is that the bounds are often not directly usable for a (robust) controller design, s.t. providing end-to-end guarantees for an indirect data-driven control scheme can prove to be difficult.
-For the linear-quadratic regulator,~\cite{dean2020sample} establish an indirect data-driven control scheme with end-to-end guarantees.
-In the work of~\cite{mania2019certainty} this analysis is improved.
-Further,~\cite{Tsiamis22a} provide upper and lower bounds on the sample complexity of stabilizing \ac{LTI} systems using indirect data-driven control.
+Despite the interest in applying statistical learning theory tools to bound identification errors, there have been comparably less works using the finite-sample error bounds for a robust controller design.
+One important reason for this is that the bounds are often not directly usable for a (robust) controller design, and therefore providing end-to-end guarantees for an indirect data-driven control scheme may be difficult.
+For the linear-quadratic regulator,~\citet{dean2020sample} establish an indirect data-driven control scheme with end-to-end guarantees.
+In the work of~\citet{mania2019certainty} this analysis is improved.
+Further,~\citet{Tsiamis22a} provide upper and lower bounds on the sample complexity of stabilizing \ac{LTI} systems using indirect data-driven control.

-There exists a rich literature on model-based controller designs for bilinear systems, including Lyapunov-based methods~\citep{pedrycz:1980,derese:noldus:1980}, bang-bang control with linear switching policy~\citep{longchamp:1980}, quadratic state feedback~\citep{gutman:1981,gutman:1980}, nonlinear state feedback~\citep{benallou:mellichamp:seborg:1988}, constant feedback~\citep{luesink:nijmeijer:1989}, or schemes for passive bilinear systems~\citep{lin:byrnes:1994}.
-Moreover,~\cite{huang:jadbabaie:1999} propose to view the state of bilinear systems as a scheduling variable, which leads to a convex controller design using results for \mbox{(quasi-)linear} parameter-varying systems.
-Another approach is to use \acp{LMI} to design controllers for bilinear systems in a local region, see, e.g.,~\cite{amato:cosentino:fiorillo:merola:2009} for a polytopic region and~\cite{khlebnikov:2018} for an ellipsoidal region, or~\cite{coutinho:desouza:dasilva:caldeira:prieur:2019} for input-delayed systems.
-Relying on robust control techniques,~\cite{strasser:berberich:allgower:2023b} derive an \ac{LMI}-based controller with closed-loop stability guarantees for bilinear systems by reformulating the system as a linear fractional representation.
+While these developments provide valuable insights into the theoretical limits of \emph{linear} indirect data-driven control, they do not address corresponding extensions to bilinear systems.
+For this class of systems, there exists a rich literature on model-based controller designs, including Lyapunov-based methods~\citep{pedrycz:1980,derese:noldus:1980}, bang-bang control with linear switching policy~\citep{longchamp:1980}, quadratic state feedback~\citep{gutman:1981,gutman:1980}, nonlinear state feedback~\citep{benallou:mellichamp:seborg:1988}, constant feedback~\citep{luesink:nijmeijer:1989}, or schemes for passive bilinear systems~\citep{lin:byrnes:1994}.
+Moreover,~\citet{huang:jadbabaie:1999} propose to view the state of bilinear systems as a scheduling variable, which leads to a convex controller design using results for \mbox{(quasi-)linear} parameter-varying systems.
+Another approach is to use \acp{LMI} to design controllers for bilinear systems in a local region, see, e.g.,~\citet{amato:cosentino:fiorillo:merola:2009} for a polytopic region and~\citet{khlebnikov:2018} for an ellipsoidal region, or~\citet{coutinho:desouza:dasilva:caldeira:prieur:2019} for input-delayed systems.
+Relying on robust control techniques, closed-loop stability guarantees for bilinear systems are derived in~\citet{strasser:berberich:allgower:2023b} using an \ac{LMI}-based controller in a pre-defined region, while~\citet{strasser:berberich:allgower:2025} design a globally stabilizing controller based on \ac{SOS} optimization.
 However, most of the available results require model knowledge or are restricted to noise-free systems.